JuanLDev/Self-healing-ML-workflow/README.md

 docs/security.md

-✅ Status: Finalizing
-✔️ CI/CD
-✔️ Security
-✔️ ML Pipeline
-✔️ FastAPI Inference
-✔️ Monitoring & Logging
-⬜ Final Test
-⬜ Final Documentation

 🧠 Author
 Juan Lugo
 GitHub: @juanldev
-Built with ❤️ and a lot of debugging.
+Built with ❤️ — and a lot of debugging.